oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 - Defining a fixed value for an input parameter (as part of its definition) may only use a parameter_value_expression that is meaningful in the scope of the context.
-For example, within the context of an Interface Type definition functions such as get_propery or get_attribute cannot be used.
-Within the context of Node or Relationship Type definitions, these functions may only reference properties and attributes accessible starting from SELF (i.e. accessing a node by symbolic name is not meaningful).
+For example, within the context of an interface type definition functions such as get_propery or get_attribute cannot be used.
+Within the context of Node or relationship type definitions, these functions may only reference properties and attributes accessible starting from SELF (i.e. accessing a node by symbolic name is not meaningful).